Skip to main content

 Yes!
 Parent reviews are essential for helping families make informed decisions.
 You can leave detailed, anonymous reviews covering academics, teacher quality, communication, and overall experience.
 All reviews are moderated to ensure they're helpful and respectful while providing honest insights about each school's strengths and areas for improvement.

-What makes Special Needs Care Network different from other school directories?
+What makes Special Needs Care Network different from other directories?

 Special Needs Care Network is built specifically for the special needs community by people who understand the unique challenges families face.
-Unlike general school directories, we focus exclusively on special needs resources, provide detailed specialty information, include parent reviews, and will expand to include therapists, psychologists, and support groups—so the heavy lifting of finding help lives in one trusted place.
+Unlike general directories, we focus exclusively on special needs resources, provide detailed specialty information for both schools and centers, include parent reviews, and cover both special needs schools and ABA and autism therapy providers, so the heavy lifting of finding help lives in one trusted place.

 Still have questions?
 We're here to help you find the right resources for your family.